Supervisors

 Book Chapters:

-- Giese, D. “The ASEAN Way versus EU Maritime Multilateralism: the Unintended Consequences of EU-ASEAN Maritime Security Cooperation” in Unravelling Ties?
-The Unintended Consequences of Interregionalism edited by E. Lopez-Lucia and F. Mattheis (forthcoming March 2021 with Routledge)
+- Giese, D (2021).
+“The ASEAN Way versus EU Maritime Multilateralism: the Unintended Consequences of EU-ASEAN Maritime Security Cooperation” in E. Lopez-Lucia and F. Mattheis (eds.)
+The Unintended Consequences of Interregionalism: Effects on Regional Actors, Societies and Structures.
+London; New York: Routledge.

 Working Papers: